pwr-cloudprogramming/a12-NouranElmenshawy/README.md

 - **API Gateway:** Endpoints for submitting game results and uploading profile pictures.
 - **SNS Topic:** `RankingNotifications` for sending ranking update notifications.

-**Application Screenshot:**
-- The running application showing player profiles with uploaded pictures and game results stored in the database.

 ### Reflections

 **Learnings:**